-As TYPO3 by default uses a superchallenged method for authentication but salted user password hashes requires plain-text passwords on server side (outlined in previous chapter), you need to change that.
+As TYPO3 by default uses a superchallenged method for authentication but Salted user password hashes requires plain-text passwords on server side (outlined in previous chapter), you need to change that.
 So please open the TYPO3 install tool.
-Depending on which TYPO3 mode (FE or BE) you like to use salted user password hashes for, change according "loginSecurityLevel" configuration variable.
+Depending on which TYPO3 mode (FE or BE) you like to use salted user password hashes for, please change the according "loginSecurityLevel" configuration variable!
 A valid setting for working salted user password hashes are